dewan-ahmed/Tekton101/2 - Why going Kubernetes-native for CICD.md

 | Self-healing is not possible (retry logic for some tools)|  Self-healing comes by default –resources are pods|
 | Most common CI/CD servers are from a pre-container era| Developed for containers and Kubernetes; runs as containers on Kubernetes|

+Let's discuss the above points in deoth.
+For sake of examples, I'll use Jenkins as a traditional CI/CD server and OpenShift Pipelines as the Kubernetes-native one (that uses Tekton under the hood).
+For
+1. Logging/Monitoring: